ThomasFoydel/hbsStore/README.md

 ### build out auth flow / login

-- async helper functions for login.hbs, store jwt in localStorage?
-- express-session?
-- cookies?
-- jquery ajax + store jwt in localStorage
+- auth flow that used ajax call to fetch jwt and store jwt in localStorage seemed to go against MVC pattern, which is supposed to be the spirit of this project
+- switch to express-session instead
+- store sessions in Google Cloud MySQL

 ### user profile info